All Episodes

 Take him to the doctor.

-Like now he's waiting for his friend.
+Like, now he's waiting for his friend.

-Um, and right now it's just like an excuse for us to eat food.
+I mean, I celebrate Thanksgiving, and right now it's just like an excuse for us to eat food.

-Um, but even in Thanksgiving, like we do when we give thanks, we're not just giving thanks to the food that we eat, but we give to the fact that this is indigenous land that we're sitting on.
+When we give thanks, we're not just giving thanks to the food that we eat, but we give to the fact that this is indigenous land that we're sitting on.

 We are people who have come here as settlers onto a place that initially wasn't ours, even me.